 - Reporting the total fee for a course that is longer than one year in a single year, with no fee reported in subsequent years.

-Please ensure that when you report your student submissions your overseas student fees are correct.
+Please ensure that when you report your final 2014 submissions on 31 March your overseas student fees are correct for this year.

 This will ensure the data you sign off in your verification reports, which is used for the higher education publications and time series reports, will be accurate and reliable.